Health Providers

 Abstract

-Results: A total of 21 related studies were selected.
-The total maternal mortality rate for the studied period ranged from 15.8 (Tehran city) to 384 (Sistan and Baluchestan province) per 100.000 live births.
-According to the WHO, the MMR in Iran has decreased from 123 to 25 deaths per 100,000 live births between 1990 and 2018.
-The most common causes of death were bleeding (43.7%), preeclampsia/eclampsia (24.5%), hypertensive disorders (24%), and embolus (22.8%).
-There was a significant relationship between maternal deaths and pre-pregnancy care, disease during pregnancy, delivery type, maternal education level, maternal age, requiring special care, delivery agent, birth location, maternal socio-economic status, and the time between two pregnancies (p<0.05).
+Results: A total of 21 relevant studies were selected.
+The maternal mortality rate (MMR) during the study period ranged from 15.8 per 100,000 live births in Tehran to 384 per 100,000 live births in Sistan and Baluchestan province.
+According to the World Health Organization (WHO), the MMR in Iran decreased from 123 to 25 deaths per 100,000 live births between 1990 and 2018.
+The leading causes of maternal death were hemorrhage (43.7%), preeclampsia/eclampsia (24.5%), other hypertensive disorders (24%), and embolism (22.8%).
+A significant association was found between maternal mortality and pre-pregnancy care, pregnancy-related diseases, mode of delivery, maternal education level, maternal age, and the need for specialized care, birth attendant, delivery location, maternal socioeconomic status, and interpregnancy interval (p < 0.05).

 Keywords